The Complete Partner Automation Tools Infrastructure & Benchmark Guide (2026)

 Deliverability Systems Within Channel Operations Software

-A 5% drop in inbox placement can reduce partner pipeline by 20%+.
+For example, a 5% drop in inbox placement can cut partner pipeline by 20% or more.

 Industry Benchmarks (Deliverability Layer)